 CWI sending two officials on fact-finding mission to Bangladesh

-Mansingh is a member of the medical advisory committee of CWI and the sport's world governing body, the International Cricket Council (ICC), while Slowe is a former deputy police commissioner of police in Guyana and has been CWI's security manager for almost a decade.
+Mansingh is a member of the medical advisory committee of CWI and the sport's World governing body, the International Cricket Council (ICC), and Slowe is a former deputy police commissioner of police in Guyana and has been CWI's security manager for almost a decade.

 CWI chief executive officer Johnny Grave said West Indies would be the first international team to visit Bangladesh since the outbreak of the COVID-19 virus and Dr Mansingh and Slowe will get first-hand knowledge of Bangladesh's readiness for the Tour.

-“Acting always with the health and safety of our touring party at the forefront of our minds, we have decided to conduct a pre-tour recce by sending two highly-experienced professionals to assess the BCB's bio-secure plans and protocols,” he said.
+“Acting always with the health and safety of our touring party at the forefront of our minds, we have decided to conduct a pre-tour recce by sending two highly experienced professionals to assess the BCB's (Bangladesh Cricket Board) biosecure plans and protocols,” he said.

 “Our respective medical and operations teams have held a number of positive meetings over the last few weeks and following receipt of the report from our inspection team, a recommendation will be made to our board of directors on whether it is safe to tour Bangladesh early next year.”